brandur/sorg/content/passages-drafts/002-japan.md

-One of Kanazawa's signature features is the Kenrokuen Garden, considered to be one of the "Three Great Gardens of Japan" along with sisters in Okayama and Mito.
-It has all the hallmarks of a Japanese garden including sculpted trees, tranquil ponds, and moss-covered stone bridges and lanterns.
+One of Kanazawa's signature features is the Kenrokuen Garden, considered to be one of the "Three Great Gardens of Japan" along with its sisters in Okayama and Mito.
+It has all the hallmarks that you'd expect in a Japanese garden including sculpted trees, tranquil ponds, and moss-covered stone bridges and lanterns.

 ![Yuki-tsuri](/assets/passages/002-japan/yuki-tsuri-1@2x.jpg)